campbe13/docker-ecq2020/node-express/01-simple/README.md

 3.  add to docker hub

 ### To build this container  (general info)
+First have a look at  the [Dockerfile](Dockerfile)  which contains the instructions to build the docker image.

 1.  build the image, run `docker build -t <containerimagename>` (tweak Dockerfile until it works!)

 4.  run the container, run `docker run -d -p 8888:3099 <containerimagename>`